-The teams met in an entertaining pre-season friendly in July.
+The teams also met in an entertaining pre-season friendly in July.
 The game finished 2-2 with The Bees coming from behind twice thanks to goals from Shandon Baptiste and Bryan Mbeumo.
-The sides have not met in a competitive game since United won a League Cup tie in 1975.
+Before January, the sides had not met in a competitive game since United won a League Cup tie in 1975.

-The last league matches between the teams were in Division One in 1946/47.
-United won at Old Trafford and drew at Griffin Park and have been victorious in four of the last five games between the teams.
+The last league matches between the teams before this season were in Division One in 1946/47.
+United won at Old Trafford and drew at Griffin Park and have been victorious in five of the last six games between the teams.
 Brentford did win five of the six matches between the sides before that.

-The match will be live on BT Sport in the UK and Brentford fans can also listen live on Bees Player.
+All tickets for the match have been sold but it will be live on Sky Sports in the UK and Brentford fans can also listen live on Bees Player.
 Full information on the service can be seen here.
 Bees fans living overseas should check this page to see if they can watch the game live.